anzah1/git-workflow-improvements/README.md

   way to accomplish that

-- branches work bit like tree branches as they branch from the trunk, but what's really different that they quite often evetually merge back to the trunk, which makes situation look more like metrolines than a tree
+- branches work bit like tree branches as they branch from the trunk, but what's really different that they quite often eventually merge back to the trunk, which makes situation look more like metrolines than a tree

 # Remotes